177Lu-DOTA therapy – 100 mCi

 Procedure of 177Lu-DOTA Therapy

-4. Monitoring of vital signs during and after the infusion
+• Vital signs observation during and after the infusion.

 Benefits of 177Lu-DOTA Therapy